 CONTINUOUS VIOLENCE AGAINST THE FAMILY ATTORNEY FAQs

 Have you been charged with Continuous Violence Against the Family?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Continuous Violence Against the Family is classified in the Texas Penal Code under Title 6 “Offenses Against The Family,” Chapter 25 “Offense Against The Family.”